 Negative ROI occurs when the ad budget is greater than the benefit from ad conversions.

 Assuming you’re running a campaign, the traffic comes from a wide variety of sources.
 There are several smaller positions under each source, e.g., targets, each giving you a small portion of the traffic.

 Not every target, placement, or source will fit your offer.
 Some of them are going to be so uneven that they won’t bring even one single conversion.
-Some will convert well, but only on more high-priced placements (higher bids).
-And some are going to do well right from the start.
+Some will convert well, but only on higher-priced placements (higher bids).
+Some are going to do well right from the start.

 While it’s nice to test as many traffic sources as you can when you first start, as soon as you have some critical data and your ROI is continuously red, it’s time to do something about it.

 The first way to counter negative ROI is to use whitelists.
 You have three potential choices.

 1. Create a whitelist of your own

 Look at the data and identify the best placements to convert and create a new whitelist campaign with only specific traffic segments.
 You can easily do it using the Scaleo affiliate marketing software.

 You may also create a narrower campaign, but bear in mind that unless you can find a high number of well-performing sites (targets), you can end up getting very little traffic.

 2. Using the suggested whitelist